Happy

 / /

-Cycling holidays are one of the most fun things to do (yes, we’re a bit biased, but it’s true!), but in order for the sense of freedom and carefree riding not to be ruined by some unforeseen event, it’s good to follow some rules for safe cycling.
+Cycling holidays are one of the most fun things to do (yes, we’re a bit biased, but it’s true!), but to make sure that feeling of freedom and carefree riding isn’t ruined by an unforeseen event, it’s good to follow some rules for safe cycling.

-So here are our “never without” for a truly fun and carefree biking vacation.
+So here are our “never without” rules for a truly fun and carefree cycling holiday.

 The helmet

-We no longer even question whether it is mandatory in a country or not; we are well aware that our heads can take a beating in the same way all over the world.
-And so we wear helmets all the time.
-If we then talk about children, all the more reason!
+We no longer question whether it is compulsory in one country or another; we know that our heads can take a beating in the same way anywhere in the world.
+So we wear helmets all the time.
+And when it comes to children, even more so!

 Large group of cyclists just off the boat, bike and boat trips "Girolibero"